chr15m/bugout/docs/API.md

 ### server (address)

 Fires when a connection is made to a Bugout instance who's address specifically matches the `identifier` passed into the `Bugout(identifier)` instantiation.
-In other words when a connection is made to some Bugout server.
+In other words, when a connection is made to some Bugout server.

 ### connections (count)

 Fires when the number of connections (wires) into the network changes.
+Note that the number of connections may be different from the number of peers we see as some peers will be connected to indirectly through other peers.

 ### message (address, message, packet)

-Fires when a generic message is recieved by a remote Bugout instance.
+Fires when a generic message is recieved by a remote Bugout instance from a peer node.

 ### ping (address)